 Monkfruit Golden works perfectly in this recipe for homemade low-carb Hot Bacon dressing for salads.
 It is a sugar-free keto-friendly brown sugar substitute that balances out the tangy vinegar flavor of this dressing.

 Don’t be afraid to make homemade keto-friendly salad dressings as you avoid so many ingredients that those who follow a strict keto lifestyle omit from their diet.
-Plus, it tastes better than store-bought, and it is simple to make.
+Plus, it tastes better than store-bought and is simple to make.

 Once your low carb Hot Bacon Dressing has cooked down, crumble all of the bacon you cooked into smaller pieces and add them back to the dressing.
 The crunchy bacon, along with the tangy-sweet undertones of the vinaigrette, is an explosion of flavor that will leave you wondering why you aren’t making this at least once a week.